kodadot/nft-gallery/CONTRIBUTING.md

 Our small, but mighty 💪 developer community is maintaining this repo, to preserve our bandwidth, off topic conversations will be closed.

-## Dynamics of Pull Requests
+## Dynamics of Contributing

+### Assign Issues

+Whenever someone will comment on issue that they want to fix issue, they have approximately 48 hours to open PR with working solution.
+Whenever they fail to do so, you can take it as we might have in repository few dead issues.
+Till we will have assign bot, this is way to go.
+Until issue is explicitly stated as competition issue we want to avoid double work as we have lot's of issues in our repository.

+### Pull Requests

-Whenever you open PR against our repository, our best recommendation is to finish quickly, i.e. being merged under 72h since opening/last discussion, if it's not complex issue requiring deeper attention of more members.
+Whenever you open PR against our repository, our best recommendation is to finish it quickly, i.e. b**eing merged under 72h since opening/last discussion**, if it's not complex issue requiring deeper attention of more members.
+Otherwise you will raising chance to facing lot's of merge conflicts.

 ### Avoiding stalled PRs